Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Proofs of robust pricing with two and three prices

 \subsection{Precise knowledge of standard deviation}

-We will thus consider the setting where the seller knows the precise standard deviation which means $\lsigma = \usigma$.
+Next, consider the setting where the seller knows the precise standard deviation which means $\lsigma = \usigma$.
 For notational convenience, we will drop the bar notation and write $\sigma$ instead.
-We solve

-where it follows from Lemma~\ref{pdinf} for $\lsigma = \usigma$ that \\ with $\cP(\mu,\sigma,\beta)$ the set of all valuation distribution with mean $\mu$, upper bound on valuation $\beta$, and standard deviation $\sigma$.
+We solve $\sup_{p}\hat{R}(p)$, where it follows from Lemma~\ref{pdinf} for $\lsigma = \usigma$ that \\ with $\lupsilon_1$ and $\lupsilon_2$ as in \eqref{thresholdvalues} and $\cP(\mu,\sigma,\beta)$ the set of all valuation distribution with mean $\mu$, upper bound on valuation $\beta$, and standard deviation $\sigma$.
 Figure~\ref{figmain1h} displays the worst-case revenue for several risk levels.
 Observe that $\hat{R}(p)$ still consists of the two quadratic functions, pasted together, and that both functions present a candidate for the global maximum.
 However, compared with Figure~\ref{figmain1}, there are some notable differences.
 First, the price range with non-degenerate prices increases with $\sigma$, now allowing robust prices that exceed the mean $\mu$.
 Second, the risk level from which the high price starts dominating the low price seems to be lower than in Figure~\ref{figmain1}.
 And third, the plots in Figure~\ref{figmain1h} show that for high prices, the revenue increases significantly with $\sigma$, which leads to premium pricing targeted at users with the highest valuations.
-We will substantiate these observations in a second pricing theorem, for which we introduce a third price function